-- 6.1 Supervision shall be carried out by a professional art therapist who has a minimum of five years of experience in art therapy and one year of experience in supervision or training in supervision. - 6.2 In the absence of an art therapist, other professionals who hold at least a master's degree, such as psychologists, psychiatrists, social workers, occupational therapists, or psychoeducators, may provide supervision up to a maximum of fifty percent (50%) of the total supervision hours. - 6.3 Supervision can take place on site or outside of the internship setting. - 6.4 For every twenty (20) hours of practice, two (2) hours of supervision are required.
-For every ten (10) hours of direct client contact in art therapy, one (1) hour of supervision is required. - 6.5 Supervision may take place either individually or in small groups.
-Whether in groups or individually, one (1) hour of contact with a supervisor is recorded as one (1) hour of supervision. - 6.6 Should the supervision take place in a group setting, a student-to-supervisor ratio of four (4) or five (5) is considered optimal. - 6.7 At least thirty (30) hours of supervision must be in the form of individual sessions.
-Appropriate supervision contributes to maintaining the quality of the program, which in turn improves student performance and learning and allows for more effective therapy while preventing legal issues.
+- 6.1 Supervision shall be carried out by a professional art therapist who has a minimum of five years of experience in art therapy and one year of experience in supervision or training in supervision. - 6.2 In the absence of an art therapist, other professionals who hold at least a master's degree in mental health (such as psychologists, psychiatrists, social workers, occupational therapists, or psychoeducators) may provide supervision up to a maximum of fifty percent (50%) of the total supervision hours. - 6.3 Supervision can take place on site or outside of the internship setting. - 6.4 For every ten (10) hours of direct client contact in art therapy, one (1) hour of supervision is required. - 6.5 Supervision may take place either individually or in small groups.
+Whether in groups or individually, one (1) hour of contact with a supervisor is recorded as one (1) hour of supervision. - 6.6 Should the supervision take place in a group setting, a student-to-supervisor ratio of four (4) or five (5) is considered optimal.
+However, the group must not exceed eight (8) student individuals per group. - 6.7 At least thirty (30) hours of supervision must be in the form of individual sessions.

-- 6.1 In addition to imparting clinical knowledge, the supervisor must be a role model for interns.
-It is of primary importance that supervisors be art therapists with both clinical experience and experience in supervising interns. - 6.2 It often happens that there is no art therapist working at the place of internship.
-For this reason, up to half of the internship can be supervised by professionals in mental health-related fields.
-Such supervision can be used as an opportunity for exploring a specialization and for fostering relationships with other professionals. - 6.3 While the policies and structure of supervision reflect the philosophy of the program, most programs offer students both supervision by members of faculty as well as by related mental health professionals. - 6.4 The supervision sessions must be both proportionate and timely in relation to the internship and client contact hours, in order to ensure appropriate practical learning. - 6.5 upervision with peers in small group settings can be an excellent teaching aid.
+- Appropriate supervision contributes to maintaining the quality of the program, which in turn improves student performance and learning and allows for more effective therapy while preventing legal issues. - 6.1 In addition to imparting clinical knowledge, the supervisor must be a role model for interns.
+It is of primary importance that supervisors are art therapists with both clinical experience and experience in supervising interns. - 6.2 It often happens that there is no art therapist working at the place of the internship.
+For this reason, up to half of the internship can be supervised by professionals in mental health-related fields. - Such supervision can be used as an opportunity for exploring a - specialization and for fostering relationships with other professionals. - 6.3 While the policies and structure of supervision reflect the philosophy of the program, most programs offer students both supervision by members of the faculty as well as by-related mental health professionals. - 6.4 The supervision sessions must be both proportionate and timely in relation to the internship and client contact hours, in order to ensure appropriate practical learning. - 6.5 Supervision with peers in small group settings can be an excellent teaching aid.
+As for individual supervision, it allows supervision to be tailored to the needs of each trainee.
 A combination of individual and group supervision is generally viewed as the most optimal method for practical learning. - 6.6 Larger groups can limit students' active participation and the supervisor's attention to individual concerns or cases.